 Its often a good idea to look out for cars from main dealers that have been taken in part exchange.
 This is because the cars are there to make room on the forecourts and are often not being sold simply to make a profit.

-Police and Government Auction Sources UK is available as a PDF document that contains a username and password for immediate access to our members area, where you can access the websites, telephone numbers and locations for auction establishments all over the UK that deal with the items mentioned above.
+Police and Government Auction Sources UK is available as a PDF document that contains 40 pages of information and access to our members area, where you can access the websites, telephone numbers and locations for auction establishments all over the UK that deal with the items mentioned above.
 The auction sources are split into sections: